barneywill/google_data_analytics_certificate/2.Ask/Case1 SMART questions.md

 - Relevant: How do you advertise to or communicate with customers?
 - Time-bound: What does your year-over-year sales growth look like for the last three years?

+### 3.4 Lettuce growth days
+- Specific: Is there a connection between humidity and temperature?
+- Measurable: How much growth is normal or expected over a one-week period?
+- Action-oriented: If total dissolved solids are increased when growing lettuce, will it shorten the time needed for the plants to reach maturity?
+- Relevant: Based on the dataset, how can predictions about growth be made given the conditions?
+- Time-bound: What is the date range for this dataset?
+Do we need an understanding of this data for next season?